johann-DP/CRM/README.md

 Make sure the dependencies listed in `requirements.txt` are installed.
 The package `umap-learn` is required for the UMAP functionality.

+### UMAP warnings

+UMAP emits a warning when `random_state` is provided while using multiple threads.
+The provided configuration sets `n_jobs: 1` whenever a seed is used to avoid this warning and keep results reproducible.
+You can remove the seed if you prefer parallelism over determinism.

 ## Running `phase4_famd.py`

 For a streamlined FAMD-only pipeline without a configuration file, you can use